 Any suggested resolutions – as a result of an assessment- are implemented, at least for those marked as 'medium' and higher, and also those marked as 'low' that are easy to implement.

-Exception is for encryption of the local connection between Ultimaker Cura and printers, customers are recommended to use Ultimaker Cloud to secure the connection between Ultimaker Cura and printers.
+- Local connection is not encrypted, customers are recommended to use Ultimaker Cloud to secure the connection between Ultimaker Cura and printers

 At Ultimaker, we consider security of our Cloud platform a top priority.
 No matter how much effort we put into system security, there can still be vulnerabilities present.